 The report reveals a number of former council officers involved in negotiations with developer Lend Lease for the controversial sale of the Heygate estate, who have left the council and are now full-time employees of Lend Lease Plc.

 Tom Branton and Kura Perkins both worked for Southwark Council on the Elephant & Castle project for a number of years.
 Kura is now working as Communications Manager at Lend Lease.
-Tom is now Lend Lease’s Development Manager for the Elephant & Castle project.
+Tom was the lead officer in charge of negotiating the development partnership agreement and is now Lend Lease’s Development Manager for the Elephant & Castle project.

 Lloyd Audsley worked for Southwark as Assistant Project Manager for the E&C project until September 2004 when he left the Council.
 In November 2004 he started work as a Planning and Production Manager for Lend Lease.